 Depressive Illness: The Curse of the Strong Review

-Depression is a medical condition millions of people suffer with every year.
-Many when depressed are told by their family and friends to “snap out of it” or to “buckle up and be stronger”, however this often leads to the condition worsening.
-Dr. Cantopher describes depression as a medical illness, in which medications and psychotherapy are useful and effective cures.
-To that end, his book, Depressive Illness, The Curse of the Strong, highlights his model of depression and gives realistic, real world solutions to overcome depression.
-Designed for people suffering from Depression, the book gives a realistic and hopeful road-map on what constitutes depression and how to overcome and prevent future depressive episodes.
+Depression is a medical condition millions of people suffer from every year.
+Many, when depressed, are told by their family and friends to “snap out of it” or to “buckle up and be stronger,” however, this often leads to the condition worsening.
+Dr. Cantopher describes depression as a medical illness in which medications and psychotherapy are useful and practical cures.
+To that end, his book, Depressive Illness, The Curse of the Strong, highlights his model of depression and gives realistic, real-world solutions to overcome depression.
+Designed for people suffering from Depression, the book provides a realistic and hopeful roadmap on what constitutes depression and how to overcome and prevent future depressive episodes.

 Depression is a Medical Condition

-Many therapists in the past have classified Depression as a psychological condition with no ties to biological components.
-Most considered depression as a product of the mind, by which medications and brains structures had no part.
-This viewpoint is now being abandoned and upgraded to a condition by which is mostly medical by nature.
-Dr. Cantopher describes Depression is the burnout of the Limbic System contained within the brain.
-This system is responsible for the stabilization of mood, and is linked to feeling of pleasure, memory and appetite.
+Many therapists have previously classified Depression as a psychological condition unrelated to biological components.
+Most considered depression as a product of the mind, by which medications and brain structures had no part.
+This viewpoint is now being abandoned and upgraded to a condition that is mostly medical by nature.
+Dr. Cantopher describes Depression as the burnout of the Limbic System contained within the brain.
+This system is responsible for the stabilization of mood and is linked to the feeling of pleasure, memory, and appetite.
 In Dr. Cantopher’s model, Depression (especially stress-induced Depression) occurs when someone pushes themselves beyond most physical means for extended periods of time.

-For example, this can include the mother who raises three children, has a full time job, and is expected to make sure the house hold runs smoothly.
-In time she will function well, and will be productive and responsible.
-She will feel it is her duty to be everything to everyone, and will be expected to fulfill this role.
-Over time, she will not take care of herself, and in the end the stress will build until she collapses into a dark state with little drive and desire to help with anything.
-Family will criticize her, and tell her to snap out of it, and guilt and shame her thus making the problem worse.
+For example, this can include the mother who raises three children, has a full-time job, and is expected to ensure the household runs smoothly.
+In time she will function well and will be productive and responsible.
+She will feel it is her duty to be everything to everyone and will be expected to fulfill this role.
+Over time, she will not take care of herself, and in the end, the stress will build until she collapses into a dark state with little drive and desire to help with anything.
+The family will criticize her, tell her to snap out of it, and guilt and shame her, thus making the problem worse.

 Medication and Psychotherapy

 As Depression is a medical condition, there are medical treatments, mainly medications, that are beneficial for treating depression.
-Most of these medications increase the amount of Serotonin in the brain which help the Limbic system to slowly recover in time.
-Dr. Cantopher describes numerous medications, there benefits and also their most common side effects.
-Dr. Cantopher also goes into herbal treatments, and mentions Electroconvulsive Therapy as a treatment reserved for the most severe cases of Depression.
+Most of these medications increase the amount of Serotonin in the brain, which helps the Limbic system repair itself.
+Dr. Cantopher describes numerous medications, their benefits, and their most common side effects.
+Dr. Cantopher also goes into herbal treatments and mentions Electroconvulsive Therapy as a treatment reserved for the most severe cases of Depression.

 Therapeutic solutions are also explored as tools to pair with medications to help the client recover quicker and to prevent relapse.
-Depression will recur if lifestyle changes do not occur, as the client’s lifestyle is what lead to the illness in the first place.
-For our example above, the depressed housewife would be placed on a antidepressant in addition to receiving therapy.
-This therapy will focus on her beginning to set boundaries with others and to focus on taking care of herself as well as others.
+Depression will recur if lifestyle changes do not occur, as the Client’s lifestyle leads to the illness in the first place.
+For our example above, the depressed housewife would be placed on an antidepressant in addition to receiving therapy.
+This therapy will focus on her beginning to set boundaries with others and focus on taking care of herself and others.
 Unless lifestyle changes occur, relapse is a strong possibility.

 An Excellent Guide for Depression Sufferers

-If you or someone you know suffers from Depression; Depressive Illness, The Curse of the Strong is an excellent tool to help educate and plan for the battle with depression.
-Make no mistake, Depression is a serious medical condition that cannot be ignored.
-Dr. Cantopher does an excellent job making the book easy to understand as well as informative.
-As the book is also in audio-book format, it is a perfect resource for those who are to tired and lethargic to read for long periods of time.
-If you suffer from Depression, or wish to understand Depression, this book is recommended.
+If you or someone you know suffers from Depression; Depressive Illness, The Curse of the Strong is a great tool to help educate and plan for the battle with depression.
+Make no mistake; Depression is a serious medical condition that cannot be ignored.
+Dr. Cantopher does an excellent job making the book easy to understand and informative.
+As the book is also in audio-book format, it is a perfect resource for those who are too tired and lethargic to read for extended periods of time.
+If you suffer from Depression or wish to understand Depression, this book is recommended.

 Paperback Version: Click Here.